Gyeongsu1997/skyscrapers/README.md

-## 개요
+## Abstract

-백트래킹 알고리즘을 사용하여 4 x 4 skyscrapers puzzle의 해답을 찾는 프로그램을 구현하였습니다.
+I implemented a program to find the solution to a 4 x 4 skyscrapers puzzle using a backtracking algorithm.

 [skyscrapers puzzle 풀어보기](https://www.brainbashers.com/skyscrapers.asp)